 Creating the duct Winding Program

 The duct winding program is created from the "MultiBend Duct/Pipe" option on the QuickCAD menu.
-At present this has no specific user interface, the only input is to select a parameter file.
+At V9.15 a windows dialog as shown below was intoduced that allow read/save of parameter files and a calaculate option to create the winding paths.
 A sample parameter file (mbdex1h.par) is shown below, this is a text file created in notepad.
 Cut and paste the example below and then edit it.
 This case is a hoop winding, the wind angle has been calculated using the mandrel radius and the band width [ wind angle = atan(2*pi*r/bandwidth) ].
 Like pipe winding a start and finish position is given but measured along the spine from the X- end.
 If you do not know the length of the spine when you run the option this is given in the Cadfil text output window so you can use this to modify the .par parameter file.
 In this example it is 1731.2389mm long so if we want to start 50mm from one end and finish 50mm from the other end the start/end positions are 50 & 1681.2389.
 The winding is shown in figure 8, but if we zoom in and look at the outside of the bend (Figure 9) we can see there are some gaps in the bands.
 This is because when we calculated the wind angle this gave bands that touch on on the centre line.
 On the outside of the bend there will be gaps and on the inside of the bend there will be overlaps.
 If we need coverage on the outside of the bend we must adjust the wind angle.
 We modify the band width bandwidth*rb/(rb+r) - where rb is the centre line bend radius and use this modified band width to calculate a new wind angle (in this case rb=600 and the modified wind angle is 87.04845717.
 Not that we DO NOT change the band width in the .par file only the wind angle.
 With this new wind angle the bands will touch perfectly on the outside of the bend.
 Note that if we wanted the bands to just touch on the inside of the bend the adjusted band width would be bandwidth*rb/(rb-r) for the angle calculation.

 MBDUCT !
 MultiBend duct parameter type mdbex1.mnd ! mandrel name this is a new format with radius, spine curve points 86.87661537 ! wind angle - degrees (0 - 90) for hoop wind_angle = atan(2*pi*r/bandwidth) 0.2 ! friction coeff used in turning zones 12.0 ! band width used for circuit calc and visualisation 6.0 ! point spacing parameter - degrees 0.0 ! start orientation angle degrees 50.0 ! start position along spine length, mandrel pt no 1 at 0.0 1681.2389 ! finish position along spine length 360.0 ! dwell in degrees at start posn (in addition to any pattern dwell) 360.0 ! dwell in degrees at end pos (in addition to any pattern dwell) 200.0 ! clearance - free fibre length 0 ! band pattern calc 1 = yes with repeatable circuit, 0 =one way/single path 1 !
 1/-1 mandrel rotation direction